7 Rules of Guest Blogging

 Inquiring to Guest Blog:

-Most guest bloggers will have a form for you to submit your post, like we do here.
+Most guest bloggers will have a form for you to submit your post.
 If you want to make a good impression, submit your post through the form, but go the extra mile!
 Send an email as well!
 Your email shouldn’t necessarily include your blog post again, (try not to give repetitive information), but you should officially introduce yourself, your blog, and just a formal introduction to the blogger to bring the post you submitted to their attention.

 If you and the blogger’s audience and content are similar, you may want to add a little networking clause in there.
 Something like, “If all goes well, I would love to discuss possibly partnering on some great projects I have in mind.”
 Of course, you should actually have something in mind..
 Be authentic.